sblprateek05/S1-T13-Hardware-Implementation-of-Hashing-Algorithm/README.md

   > 3. Features:
   • Hardware implementation of the SHA-256 algorithm.
   • Significant improvements in processing speed and power efficiency compared to software solutions.
   • Optimization for small inputs and a considerable number of hashing functions.
   • Viability for applications that require enhanced security and performance optimization.

-  • SHA-256 enable parallel data block processing, enhancing hash computation speed, espe- cially in hardware implementations.
+  • SHA-256 enable parallel data block processing, enhancing hash computation speed, especially in hardware implementations.
 </details>

 <!-- Third Section -->